ethyca/fides/docs/fides/docs/ui/datasets.md

 You will need to provide your **database type** from the dropdown, as well as the **database URL string.**

 Once the required information is entered, select **Create database**.
-Fidesctl will display a success notification when the process is completed.
+Fides will display a success notification when the process is completed.

 ## Load a dataset
 To view the details of an existing dataset, highlight the row of the dataset you would like to view, and select **Load dataset.**